sm-raiyyan/HackerRank/README.md

 # Python HackerRank
-This repository contains the problems I've solved on HackerRank.
+This repository contains the problems I've solved on HackerRank